Skip Ribbon Commands

 North Florida Board Member since 2020

-Abby Pichard was born in Columbus, Georgia, and spent her childhood throughout the Southeastern United States.
-Upon graduation from Clemson University, Abby relocated to Tallahassee, Florida, to serve as Membership Director for the University Center Club at Florida State University.
+Abby Pichard was born in Columbus, GA, and spent her childhood throughout the Southeastern United States.
+Upon graduation from Clemson University, Abby relocated to Tallahassee, FL, to serve as Membership Director for the University Center Club at Florida State University.
 Upon learning about the Boys Town mission, Abby felt immediately drawn to the cause and began her support of children and families through Boys Town North Florida, where she also volunteers as a Birthday Buddy.

 After exceeding expectations in her role at University Center Club, Abby was hired by American Express to lead Commercial Cards sales in the Florida Panhandle and South Georgia.
-After more than 10 successful years with American Express and Truist, Abby accepted a position with WEX, where she currently serves as the Director of Sales Operations.
+After more than 10 successful years with American Express and Trust, Abby accepted a position with WEX, where she currently serves as the Director of Sales Operations.

-Abby enjoys spending time with her husband, Will and their daughters, Lilly and Camden.
-She is also involved in the Horse Show jumping community and serves on the board of the Southern Hunter Jumper Association (SHJA).
+Abby enjoys spending time with her husband, Will, and their daughters, Lilly and Camden.
+She also is involved in the Horse Show jumping community and serves on the board of the Southern Hunter Jumper Association (SHJA).

-• Ryan Sandy, Member
+Ryan Sandy, Member

 Attorney, DBPR Office of General Counsel